-The University of South Carolina Beaufort is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and associate degrees.
+The University of South Carolina Beaufort is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associates, baccalaureate and masters degrees.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of South Carolina Beaufort.